Transgender asylum seekers: Central America

 In 2017, Amnesty International released a report on LGBTI people seeking asylum in Mexico, describing El Salvador, Guatemala, and Honduras as being "no safe place" for transgender people.
 The countries of El Salvador, Guatemala, and Honduras form part of the Northern Triangle which is a region in Latin America that is experiences high rates of violence, unemployment, and low levels of economic opportunities due to prolonged instability fueled by US intervention.
 Alongside the conditions of violence and repression Central American societies produce, transgender individuals face discrimination in employment.
-Seeking Asylum in the United States: Intersectional Analysis of the Experiences of Transgender Women from the Central American Northern Triangle Transgender asylum seekers encounter higher rates of hate crimes and homophobia in their countries of origin in Central America due to the machismo and misogyny within Central American societies.
-For example, maras in Central America have been found to perpetrate hate crimes against transgender migrants by cutting of their hair as it symbolizes transition in order to strip them from their dignity.
+Transgender asylum seekers encounter higher rates of hate crimes and homophobia in their countries of origin in Central America due to the machismo and misogyny within Central American societies.
+For example, maras in Central America have been found to perpetrate hate crimes against transgender migrants by cutting of their hair, which symbolizes transition, in order to strip them from their dignity.
 As such, Central American transgender migrants can only attain safety from these forces by becoming asylum seekers or migrating from their home countries.

 Violence against transgender individuals are not seen as valid claims and perpetrators act with impunity because state forces and authorities do not enforce laws protecting transgender individuals.
 Most importantly, Central American migrants cross multiple borders from their home countries prior to arriving in Mexico.
-For instance, at the Mexico/Guatemala Border there is only one migrant shelter that serves LGBT+ migrants, known as La 72.
-Therefore, Central American migrants undergo different levels of exploitation in comparison to asylum seekers from Mexico who experience different economic conditions.
-Transgender Central American migrants are vulnerable to sexual exploitation as well due to their conditions of being undocumented in Central American countries and vulnerable.
+For instance, at the Mexico/Guatemala Border there is only one migrant shelter that serves LGBTQ migrants, known as La 72.
+Central American migrants undergo different levels of exploitation in comparison to asylum seekers from Mexico who experience different economic conditions.
+Transgender Central American migrants are vulnerable to sexual exploitation as well due to their conditions of being undocumented in Central American countries.
 In Mexico, transgender migrant women are targeted for human and sex trafficking in popular destinations for sex tourism, specifically Guadalajara and Puerto Vallarta in Jalisco.
 Asylum seekers and migrants, therefore, will be subject to kidnappings and extortion from organized crime.
-Due to the 1996 Immigration Reform and Control Act, immigration became criminalized in order to surveil asylum seekers and migrants in order to control immigration coming into the U.S.
+After the 1996 Immigration Reform and Control Act, immigration became criminalized in order to surveil asylum seekers and migrants, ultimately to control immigration coming into the U.S.

-On their journey North, police and authorities will target transgender migrants.
+On their journey north, police and authorities will target transgender migrants.
 Maras have forced transgender migrants to travel with drugs, hide weapons, and traffick drugs.
 As such, authorities will surveil and criminalize transgender migrants as they make their journey across Mexico.
 Following attacks or abuses on the migrant trail, migrants can be denied access to health care and medical attention from healthcare providers and hospitals in Mexico and Central America due to homophobia.

 Most transgender asylum seekers arriving in the United States flee from Central American countries.
 On their journey North, transgender asylum seekers also encounter maras (gangs) who extort, rape, hide weapons, and force them to sell drugs in transit due to the heteronormative gang structure present in many transnational organizations.